Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Introduction

 Given a closed Lagrangian submanifold $L$ in some symplectic manifold $M$, one of the most important questions in symplectic topology is to determine whether it represents a non-trivial homology class $[L]\in H_n(M;\mathbb{Z})$.
 In particular, for Weinstein manifolds, we have the following conjecture (see, for example, Section 5 of $\cite{ye}$):

-\begin{conjecture}[folklore] Let $M$ be any Weinstein manifold, and $L\subset M$ a closed exact Lagrangian submanifold with vanishing Maslov class.
+\begin{conjecture}[folklore] Let $M$ be any Weinstein manifold, and $L\subset M$ a closed, oriented, exact Lagrangian submanifold with vanishing Maslov class.
 Then its homology class $[L]\in H_n(M;\mathbb{Z})$ is primitive. \end{conjecture}

-As a corollary of the above conjecture, any Weinstein manifold $M$ can contain only finitely many disjoint Lagrangian homology spheres.
 It is, however, already not obvious to see whether the homology class of an odd-dimensional Lagrangian sphere $L$ is necessarily non-trivial, since the topological intersection number $[L]\cdot[L]$ vanishes.

-This is one of the motivations for Seidel and Solomon to introduce in $\cite{ss}$ a refined version of the usual intersection number, called the \textit{$q$-intersection number}, between exact Lagrangian submanifolds satisfying an unobstructed condition (which holds as long as $L$ is simply-connected).
+This is one of the motivations for Seidel and Solomon to introduce in $\cite{ss}$ a refined version of the usual intersection number, called the \textit{$q$-intersection number}, between exact Lagrangian submanifolds which are unobstructed (e.g. when they are simply-connected).
 More precisely, Seidel-Solomon's theory relies on the existence of a distinguished cohomology class $b\in\mathit{SH}^1(M)$ in the first degree symplectic cohomology, which satisfies